 Eating disorders are heavily influenced by society.
 Eating disorders are most often observed in patriarchal societies that promote the “thin ideal” for women.
 The combination of putting women in an inferior social standing and expecting them to control their actions, speech and body size is linked to increasing rates of eating disorders.

-Disordered eating behavior (AKA dieting) is the first stage of an eating disorder.
+Disordered eating behavior (AKA dieting) is often the first sign of an eating disorder.
 Intervention at the dieting stage can prevent an eating disorder from taking hold.
 Thus, not encouraging or allowing dieting is one of the best ways to prevent eating disorders.

 You don’t need to wait for someone to become medically underweight to treat their eating disorder.
 The majority of people who have eating disorders will never become medically underweight.
 The best time for intervention is whenever the disordered eating behaviors are observed.